-Matt Gutman is an ABC News correspondent based in Miami.
-He reports for all ABC News broadcasts and platforms, including "World News With Diane Sawyer," "20/20," "Good Morning America," and “Nightline," often traveling across the region and over a dozen countries in Latin America and the Caribbean.
+Matt Gutman is an ABC News Chief National Correspondent based in Los Angeles.
+He reports for all ABC News broadcasts and platforms, including "World News Tonight with David Muir," "20/20," "Good Morning America," and “Nightline.”
+He has reported for ABC from 40 countries across the globe.

 Gutman also made headlines covering the 2010 Gulf oil spill, reporting on BP's efforts to plug the well and the economic and environmental devastation wrought by the spill.

-Gutman is from Westfield, N.J.
+Gutman is married and a father of two.
 He is a graduate of Williams College in Massachusetts.